Our Architectural fees

 M+E Engineers - They work out the ventilation, plumbing, green technologies, electrical requirements of your build, in collaboration with your builder, plumber and electrician.

-Project Manager - You may chose to have a project manager overseeing the whole build process, keeping it simple for you.
+Project Manager - You may choose to have a project manager overseeing the whole build process, keeping it simple for you.